-Caesarea is an amazing archeological site along the sea; the theatre and hippodrome can greatly ignite the imagination of young visitors.
-The port is interesting in itself and has some great holograms and interactive displays to engage people in the history of the place; there is also a short movie to explain the history.
-Let's not forget to mention the yummy places to dine and the beach and aquaduct right up the street!
-Some of the beaches are undeveloped but clean, with lots of sand and the kids can climb up and walk on the aqueduct.
-Sidenote: you need a car to really see this area properly.
+An amazing archeological site along the sea.
+The theatre and hippodrome can ignite the imagination of young visitors.
+The port is interesting in itself and has some great hologram, interactive displays to engage people in the history of the place.
+There is also a short movie to explain the history.
+Lots of great restaurants as well.
+Just up the street is the beach and aquaduct.
+One of the undeveloped beaches but clean, with lots of sand and the kids can climb up and walk on the aqueduct.
+You need a car to really see this area properly.

-The underground Crusader city is simply fascinating!
+The underground Crusader city is fascinating.
 The escape tunnels are especially interesting to children and you come out in the middle of the arab market.
-Lunch at the port, right on the water is reasonably priced and very appealing to kids.
+Lunch at the port, right on the water is reasonably priced and appealing to kids.

 Right on the Lebanese border, you take a cable car down to visit the grottos carved out of the chalk cliffs.
 A good visit for an hour or so.
 Kids like it.

-Safed is a mountain top town that is the centre of Kabbalah study in Israel.
-The most fascinating old part of the town has synagogues that are hundreds of years old and an impressive artists' quarter.
-Sidenot: wear comfortable shoes as there are lots of climbing up and down.
-Safed does not have any children centered activities but is still a great place to stop and see!
+A mountain top town that is the centre of Kabbalah study in Israel.
+Fascinating old part of the town with synagogues that are hundreds of years old, and an impressive artists quarter.
+Lots of climbing up and down here.
+Not anything specifically for kids to do but a good stop.
+Just getting there through the mountains is exciting.

 Kfar Tavor Marzipan Museum

 Try something really different with the kids and take them to this kibbutz.
-This part of Israel grows almonds which make up the marzipan made here.
+This part of Israel grows almonds which make the marzipan made here.
 Families can visit the factory, see the exhibits (sculptures made out of marzipan) and best of all can take a family workshop to make their own marzipan and chocolate treats.
 The visit could take 2 hours and children must be a minimum age of 3.
-There is also a winery at this location for grown ups.
-Sidenote: the musuem is open on Shabbat and can be packed; book ahead Tel - 972(0)4-6772111; email: firstname.lastname@example.org
+This site is open on Shabbat.
+Book ahead Tel - 972(0)4-6772111 email - firstname.lastname@example.org There is also a winery at this location for grown ups.

 Located near Nazareth, this park offers activities that have been practiced in the region for thousands of years.
 Children will be involved in activities that include the production of household staples such as milk, wool, and bread, connecting these tangible experiences with the values from the time of the Bible and the Mishnah.
 This site is a Jewish site (all food is kosher and it is not open on Shabbat) but they welcome and host Christian and Moslem visitors.
 Activities should be ordered in advance. http://k-k.co.il/